 The area of circles is derived by dividing a circle into an infinite number of wedges formed by radii drawn from the center.
 When these wedges are rearranged, they form a rectangle whose height is the radius of the circle and whose base length is half of the circumference of the circle.
 The area of circles are also used in sectors, segments and annuluses.

-In this video, we show how to find the area and circumference of a circle.
+How to find the area and circumference of a circle?

-This video explains how to find the area of a sector.
+How to find the area of a sector?

 A common application of the area of a circle and the area of a square are problems where a circle is circumscribed about a square or inscribed in a square.
 Regions between circles and squares problems almost always involve subtracting the two areas; their difficulty stems from dimensions given for one but not both shapes.
 Related topics include area of sectors and area of circles.

 How to calculate the area between a square and an inscribed circle?